-I am not an existing or previous account holder so I would be eligible to earn the one-time $100 cash bonus.
-I also would have had to jump over a small hurdle: I would have had to spend $500 on purchases within three months of account opening.
-I can achieve that by putting all of my spending on this card.
+Last year this card offered new cardmembers a one-time $100 cash bonus.
+I am not an existing or previous account holder so I would have been eligible to earn the one-time $100 cash bonus.
+I also would have had to jump over a small hurdle: I would have had to spend $500 on purchases within three months of account opening, which I could have achieved by putting all of my spending on this card.

 If I had used this card last year and earned the one-time $100 cash bonus, I may have earned an estimated $716.39 in cash back rewards.
 Not too bad!

-With this card I could have earned 1% cash back on every purchase, 2% at grocery stores and wholesale clubs, and 3% on gas up to the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
-The 2% and 3% rates apply up to the first $2,500 in combined purchases in the categories each quarter, after that limit is reached, and for all other purchases, the rate is 1%.
+With this card I could have earned 1% cash back on every purchase, 2% at grocery stores and wholesale clubs, and 3% on gas for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
+The 2% and 3% rates apply for the first $2,500 in combined purchases in the categories each quarter, after that limit is reached, and for all other purchases, the rate is 1%.

 Last year I spent this much in each of the categories: